 If the artist still has some control over what sampling is cleared, you may have better luck contacting the artist directly.
 This is especially true when the copyright owners of the master recording and the publisher are not helpful.

 Obtaining permission for music sampling can be a long and tedious process.
 However, legal claims of copyright infringement could mean that you are unable to use the music sample and you may even have to pay money damages.
-To avoid this legal trouble, be sure to get sample clearance.
+To avoid this legal trouble, be sure to contact an intellectual property attorney to help you get sample clearance.